4dn-dcic/Rpairix/README.md

 ***

 ## Version history
+### 0.3.6
+* Index structure is consistent with pairix/pypairix 0.3.6.
+This new structure resolves integer overflow issues for linecount. the older indices can be read and used otherwise. (backward-compatible)

 ### 0.3.5
 * Index structure and C source codes are consistent with pairix/pypairix 0.3.5.
 This new structure can deal with large chromosomes (>length 2^29).
 The older index can be read and used for regular chromosomes (<2^29) (backward-compatible).